 ● Check and ensure all crew adhere to the local rules on social distancing and face coverings.

 ● Ensure that anyone travelling without a member of production in attendance, has sufficient self-protection for their journey and is aware of any airline mandates regarding Covid-19 procedures, ie: check-in times, and required use of face coverings.

 ● Where possible ensure that anyone travelling to the airport is in a private car, travelling alone, or a suitably sized

 vehicle if travelling in a group, and that the vehicle company has adequate hygiene protocols.

-● Should any travelling crew have concerns during their travel or on arrival with any COVID-19 measures, they must inform the producer.
+● Should any travelling crew have concerns during their travel or on arrival with any Covid-19 measures, they must inform the production manager.

 Health & Safety

 ● A full risk assessment, on a job-by-job basis, should be carried out.

 ● Consider having a health and safety officer on shoot days for larger-scale shoots.